crtvirus/crtvirus/README.md

-you can find out more about me on my [strawpage](https://crtvirus.straw.page/) but the basis is, we are a fictive-heavy<br>system of around 3-4 frequent members.
+you can find out more about me on my [strawpage](https://crtvirus.straw.page/)

+we are a fictive-heavy<br>system of around 3-4 frequent members; the main to front being **simon** and **ice king**.

 i use we and i interchangably and our pronouns can be dependent on who is co-fronting.<br>no, we do not owe you our life story.

+we are prone to age regress - particularly our member ice king.

 ![sdfsgda](https://github.com/user-attachments/assets/0228b23c-21fb-4ccc-8757-3b0a1ef52798)

-**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paras, "radqueers", <br>syscourse, or lgbtq+ discourse. mspec identities are valid and part of LGBTQ+ history.
+**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paras, "radqueers", <br>nsfw age regressors, syscourse, or lgbtq+ discourse. we are a firm supporter of all good-faith identities.

-policing people is a waste of time and will only make you and others around you miserable. <br>block and move on with your life.

 ![bar-Snowflakes](https://github.com/user-attachments/assets/eddbfcd4-9ccb-43e5-9e35-e5b5cf576486)